-Woodbury, New Jersey December 18, 2023
+Woodbury, New Jersey January 16, 2025

-HOUSING AUTHORITY OF THE CITY OF THE CAPE MAY Management's Discussion and Analysis - Unaudited For the Fiscal Years Ended September 30, 2022 and 2021
+HOUSING AUTHORITY OF THE CITY OF THE CAPE MAY Management's Discussion and Analysis - Unaudited September 30, 2023 and 2022

-As management of the Cape May Housing Authority, we offer readers of the Authority's financial statements this narrative overview and analysis of the financial activity of the Authority for the fiscal year ended September 30, 2022 and 2021.
+As management of the Cape May Housing Authority, we offer readers of the Authority's financial statements this narrative overview and analysis of the financial activity of the Authority for the fiscal year ended September 30, 2023 and 2022.
 We encourage readers to consider the information presented here in conjunction with the Authority's financial statements.